athombv/com.nest/README.md

-### Nest App for Homey
+Nest App for Homey

-This app provides two drivers:
+This app provides support for the following devices:

-- Nest Thermostat
+- Nest Learning Thermostat
-- Nest Protect
+- Nest Protect Smoke and CO Alarm

 You can use this app to: